bedapub/besca/README.md

 pip install rpy2 anndata2ri
 Rscript Rlibs.R your_R_library_path
  ```

+### Location of the R libraries

+If you used conda, by default, libraries should be installed into your conda environment path, typically `~/.conda/envs/[environnement_name]/lib/R/library`.
+If this is not the right path, please verify the path to your conda enviroment using `conda list env`.

-To minimize risks conflicts between libraries, it is advised to set your `your_R_library_path` to your conda environment path, typically `~/.conda/envs/[environnement_name]/lib/R/library`.
+To minimize risks conflicts between libraries, it is advised to set your `your_R_library_path` to such path also while using pip.

 In the standard workflow notebook, all of these methods are controlled through the `r_methods` option but it is of course possible to manually switch between them and the standard workflow.
 Please also specify the location of your R library with the `rlib_loc` option of the notebook.